Top tips for writing a successful Fellowship nomination

 “My experience on the sectional committee really highlighted how excellent the people who apply are, and how difficult it is to disentangle these excellent people from each other.
 This emphasises the point of clarity and simplicity.”

-2. The citation is the most important aspect of the nomination
+2. The four citation questions are the most important aspect of the nomination.

-3. The summary of achievements and top 10 publications should link together
+3. The summary of achievements and top 10 principal contributions should link together.

-While the citation answers the questions above, the summary of achievements should chart the research career in a compelling narrative.
-It should be stimulating and engaging, and as it tracks the career it should be backed up with evidence, which is the top 10 publications list.
+While the citation questions provide key evidence of a candidate’s contribution, the summary of achievements should chart the individuals career in a compelling narrative.
+It should be stimulating and engaging, and as it tracks the career it should be backed up with evidence, which is the top 10 principal contributions list.

-Stress your candidate’s role in each of their publications.
+Stress your candidate’s role in each of their contributions.
 Be clear what your candidate’s contribution was; were they a leader or part of a team?
-Include a mix of publications that they have contributed to, but also some where they have clearly led.
+Include a mix of areas or impacts that they have contributed to, but also some where they have clearly led.

 Think of it as a lay summary.
 It should draw together in a simple and clear way and highlight where the candidate has made a difference to medicine and healthcare, nationally and internationally.

-There are 8 sectional committees who review the candidates.
-Think carefully about which the right committee is, particularly if your candidate has moved from research to more of a national leadership role.
-For example, committee 7 looks at leadership contributions in a broad sense; some candidates may be better placed to be reviewed here if their achievements are in policy work, even if their academic discipline would normally sit in one of the other committees.
-Sectional committee 8 reviews industry and commercial candidates.
+There are 8 Sectional Committees who review candidates.
+Think carefully about which is the right committee for your candidate, particularly if they have moved from research to more of a national leadership role.
+For example, Sectional Committee 7 looks at leadership contributions in a broad sense; some candidates may be better placed to be reviewed here if their achievements are in policy work, even if their academic discipline would normally sit in one of the other committees.

 If your candidate isn’t successful in the first year they are nominated, it is possible to change the sectional committee that reviews them the next year.